John Randolph Tucker High School: Specialty centers

-Of the nine comprehensive high schools in Henrico County, Tucker is the only one to host three speciality centers: Advanced College Academy, International Baccalaureate, and Spanish Language and Global Citizenship (commonly known as Immersion).
+Of the nine comprehensive high schools in Henrico County, Tucker is the only one to host three specialty centers: Advanced College Academy, International Baccalaureate, and Spanish Language and Global Citizenship (commonly known as Immersion).

+Advance College Academy

-The Advance College Academy is designed for students within the program to earn an associate degree in social sciences from J. Sergeant Reynolds Community College (accredited by the Southern Association of Colleges and Schools) in addition to an advanced high school diploma from J. R. Tucker.
+The Advance College Academy is designed for students within the program to earn an associate degree in social sciences from J. Sargeant Reynolds Community College (accredited by the Southern Association of Colleges and Schools) in addition to an advanced high school diploma from J. R. Tucker.
 The students are simultaneously enrolled in both institutions without cost.
 The program is founded on the standards of the National Alliance of Concurrent Enrollment Partnerships.
 The 60 college credits earned through the program are earned in the last two years of high school.

-The students beginning learning the college level material starting their junior year.
+International Baccalaureate

-The I.B Program at J.R.
-Tucker was first authorized in the 2008-09 school year for the first class of ninth grade IB Middle Years Programme students and, two years later, expanded to include the diploma programs.
-Tucker's I.B. program is a member of the Mid-Atlantic Regional Conference of IB World Schools.
-Students at Tucker have to complete Creativity, Action, and Service projects throughout all four years of high school to explore their community and identity, a personal project in the summer after ninth grade to engage in creating a final product of the student's interests, and an extended essay — a university level paper under 4,000 words with a topic of choice — during 11th grade.
+The IB Program at J.R.
+Tucker was first authorized in the 2008–09 school year for the first class of ninth grade IB Middle Years Programme students and, two years later, expanded to include the diploma programs.
+Tucker's IB program is a member of the Mid-Atlantic Regional Conference of IB World Schools.
+Students at Tucker have to complete Creativity, Action, and Service projects throughout all four years of high school to explore their community and identity, a personal project in the summer after ninth grade to engage in creating a final product of the student's interests, and an extended essay—a university level paper under 4,000 words with a topic of choice—during 11th grade.

 The middle years certificate is awarded based on CAS projects in the ninth and 10th grade, meeting certain International Baccalaureate assessment scores in classes, and the personal project score.
 The International Baccalaureate Diploma requires doing well in CAS projects, International Baccalaureate assessments, and an extended essay.

+Center for Spanish Language and Global Citizenship

 The Center for Spanish Language and Global Citizenship was founded in the 1993-94 school year.
 Most immersion students have already had one year of study of Spanish.
 To apply, students should be prepared to take an entrance exam in addition to submitting their transcript and application essay.
 The program consists of continuing Spanish in immersive classes through high school, taking at least one year of a supplemental language, and opportunities such as studying abroad for credit, gaining entrance with guest speakers, field trips, and cultural events.
 The students take approximately two-to-three center classes in a seven block schedule, focusing on oral and written Spanish as well as the culture, literature and art of Spanish-speaking countries.
 Once the program is completed, a special seal is placed onto the graduating student's diploma.